martinduke/quic-version-aliasing/draft-duke-quic-version-aliasing.md

 Packet Length Offset from the requested version and token, and proceed with the connection normally.

-The Packet Length Offset is provides a low-cost way for the server to verify it can derive a valid salt from the inputs without trial decryption.
+The Packet Length Offset provides a low-cost way for the server to verify it can derive a valid salt from the inputs without trial decryption.
 This has important security implications, as described in {{retry-injection}}.

 When generating a salt and Packet Length Offset, servers can choose between doing so randomly and storing the mapping, or using a cryptographic process to